 You have reached the homepage of Milwaukee-based guitar instructor Andrew Lardner.
 I’m passionate about the guitar and spend every day of my life doing something related to the instrument.
 If you see anything here that you like I want to hear from you, so please write!

 Blind Joe Death: Volume One is now available through Mel Bay Publications.
 This first volume is the culmination of many years of work and features transcriptions of the six compositions on the A-side of Blind Joe Death.
-Look for a special release here in the coming weeks.

 John Fahey transformed the world of acoustic flat-top steel-string guitar by bringing it to the concert stage as a respected, solo instrument.
 Blind Joe Death: Volume 1 looks at the important people and genres that shaped him as a composer.
 This volume focuses on Side 1 of the original 1967 Blind Joe Death LP, a collection of mostly traditional music that was adapted for solo guitar.
 Hints of Fahey’s early influences endured throughout his career as a composer, yet early on, and in Blind Joe Death, a unique voice is coming into focus — one that is not afraid to explore the avant-garde with journeys into collage and expressionism.
 Six extensively edited solos from Blind Joe Death are included in Volume 1: “On Doing an Evil Deed Blues,” “St. Louis Blues,” “Poor Boy a Long Ways from Home,” “Uncloudy Day,” “John Henry” and “In Christ There Is No East or West.”
 Within these transcriptions, Andrew Lardner has provided admirers of John Fahey’s body of work with the essential keys to launch their own journeys into replicating the sounds and style of Fahey’s landmark solos from Blind Joe Death.